talitman/react-virtual-dom/README.md

 # react-virtual-dom
-Nir Kaufman is worng 🤪
+Nir Kaufman is wrong 😉 🤪